learosema/math-challenges/about.md

 permalink: /about/
 ---

-This is a place where I try to solve various math challenges from [project euler](https://projecteuler.net/) programmatically with ES6 JavaScript.
+This is a place where I try to solve various math challenges from [Project Euler](https://projecteuler.net/) programmatically with ES6 JavaScript.

+**Warning:** If you haven't solved the problems before, **please close this site** and navigate to [Project Euler](https://projecteuler.net/).
+After you have solved the problems, feel free to come back to compare your solutions with mine.

 In my posts, I also provide a simple JavaScript playground where you can try things out.
 Additionally, my solutions are hidden via a spoiler component.
 The solution is revealed after you tap or hover on it.